 Employment requires proof of full vaccination status or exemption documentation.

-Determines client needs and gaps in services, and designs programs/activities to fill those gaps.
+Determines client needs and gaps in services through one-on-one support and case management, and designs programs/activities to fill those gaps.

 Promotes programs to existing and potential new clients.